Miami Modern architecture

+History

+MiMo took shape between 1945 and 1960, when postwar economic growth and a new American middle class transformed South Florida.
+Car ownership spread, commercial air travel became affordable, and Miami saw a surge of tourists.
+Hotels, motels, and vacation apartments went up quickly to meet the demand.Art Deco had been the dominant style in Miami Beach through the 1930s and 1940s, but by the late 1940s, modernist design had largely taken its place.The roots of MiMo go back to the 1930s, when local architects began blending elements of the International Style, Streamline Moderne, and Art Deco into something new.

 The term MiMo has only recently been associated with the style.
 Popularity of the term is credited to Miami Beach resident Randall C. Robinson and interior designer Teri D'Amico.
 Principal examples of MiMo include the Fontainebleau Hotel, Eden Roc, Seacoast Towers, Deauville, and Di Lido hotels by famed architect Morris Lapidus; Norman Giller's Carillon Hotel, which was voted Miami Beach's "Hotel of the Year" in 1959; and the original Diplomat Hotel in Hollywood, Florida.
 Giller designed numerous hotels that added many stylish characteristics to Miami, even describing it as "light", "floating", and "whimsy."
 Giller's designs gave Miami some architectural identity during a rapid growth of tourism after the war.
 These designs were climate-ready with relaxing designs.
 This kind of modernism was just what the public needed after World War II, and it is what drew so many tourists towards the city.

 To some degree, Miami developed the style through the work of younger architects immediately after the war; they were more closely aligned with media promotions and sensationalism than older architects of the era.
 The region successfully transposed its extravagant resort styling to a national audience easily captivated by the area’s relative exoticism.
 A book regarding the architecture of Miami, “A guide to the architecture of Miami”, touches on how its style should represent its culture, stating that it must have “its own expression of the culture it serves” This kind of expression helped MiMo stand out from other styles of architecture while cementing its tropical and leisurely nature.